Looking for the best things to do in the Toronto Distillery District?

 I also have a separate blog post all about the best Distillery District restaurants if you’re interested.

-1. Start your day off with fair-trade organic coffee at Balzac’s
+Grab fair-trade and organic coffee at Balzac’s

-Gotta start your busy day off with a little caffeination.
 Lucky for you, the Distillery District has quite a few local coffee shops in the neighbourhood.

 Balzac’s is an Ontario-based coffee shop chain with incredible coffee made from fair-trade organic beans.